-How to give code review feedback?
+How to give Code Review Feedback?

 Code review helps you to improve the quality and maintainability of your code.
 However, this process is challenging for both engineering managers and developers.
 While managers need to perform thorough reviews to ensure code quality, developers are usually overwhelmed when receiving feedback.